CS5520FeinbergSpring2024/team-project-group3/README.md

 * Adding extra pet is simple: add required elements in that shelter.
 * Solved Github conflict.

+(April 20th) summary:
+* Added placeholders for breeds that don't have shelters displayed.
+* Added domestic animals as an option for breedlist.
+* Cleaned and updated Firebase.
+* Transferred the launch page from main to breedlistview.

 * * Next Tasks for Dakota:
   * UI.
-  * Add placeholders for breeds that don't have shelters displayed.
-  * Add domestic animals (mud).
   * Add loading display to the recycler view until it loads.
-  * Add more data to the database.

 ## Installation